Keynote: A True Story Of SDN in Production: Can the Dream Come True? - Jun Park, Sr. Systems Architect, EIG/Bluehost

 Sr. Systems Architect, EIG/Bluehost

 Dr. Jun Park recently joined EIG/Bluehost as a Sr. Systems Architect.
 He worked at Samsung in the area of high performance computing in 90's and later obtained his Ph.D. from University of Utah.
 Before joining EIG/Bluehost, Dr. Park served as one of chief systems architects at NTT/Verio where he contributed to the 2012 launch of the Cloud-N product in both the Japan and US markets using CloudStack.
-His interests include clouds, distributed systems, and advanced networking technologies such as...
+His interests include clouds, distributed...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!